tannerwride/CSM_Activity-/README.md

-# CSM_Activity
+# CSM Hands On Activity

 In this activity, we will walk through the process of identifying CircleCI features in a `config.yml` file and look for areas of optimization.

 ## Prereqs

 - Permission to view customer config files and builds
-- Completion of the CSM training in CircleUP titled "Filler"
+- Completion of the CSM training in CircleUP

 ## Viewing Customer Configuration Files